altocodenl/tagaway/readme.md

    - Multiple selection with shift & ctrl.
    - Tag/untag.
    - Delete.
-   - Show latest/oldest first.
+   - Sort by newest/oldest/upload.
    - Autocomplete tags when searching.
    - Allow for more than one tag to be searched at the same time.
    - See number of tags & date below each picture.
    - Rotate pictures.
    - Consider 1900-2100 as automatic tags for search.
    - Sort by newest, oldest & upload date.
-   - Refresh list of files if there's an upload in the background.
+   - Refresh list of pictures if there's an upload in the background.

 - Account
    - Signup with invite.